newville/wxmplot/doc/interactive.rst

 .. autofunction:: get_plot_window

-The returned :class:`wx.PlotFrame` will have the many attributes and methds, with some of the most useful described in the table below.
+The returned :class:`wx.PlotFrame` from :func:`get_plot_window` will
+have the many attributes and methods, with some of the most useful described in the table below.
 This include access to the underlying matplotlib Axes and Canvas objects.

 .. _plotframe_objects_table:

-**Table of PlotFrame attributes and methods**
+**Table of attributes and methods of the interactive Plot Window**

   +-----------------+-----------------------------------------------------+
   | name            |  object type                                        |